phillipiv/forex-machine-learning/Readme.md

 Lets see this pipeline a little closer with some examples.
 The data showed in the following Figures belongs to EUR/USD asking price at close for January 4th, 2010.

 At the beginning some parameters are seted.
-The backtesting period, the time interval to be considered, the number of clusters of kmeans algorithm, etc.
+Backtesting period, time interval to be considered, number of clusters of kmeans algorithm, etc.

 The algorithm only considers an specific interval of each trading day, lets say the 9-17 hs interval.